GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 GDscript is getting **optional** typing syntax in Godot 3.1.
 In this guide, you'll learn:

 - **How to use types in GDscript**
-- That **strong types can help you avoid bugs**
+- That **static types can help you avoid bugs**

 Where and how you use this new language feature is entirely up to you: you can use it only in some sensitive GDScript files, use it everywhere, or write code like you always did!

-Strong types can be used on variables, constants, functions, parameters, and return types.
+Static types can be used on variables, constants, functions, parameters, and return types.

 {{% note %}}Typed GDscript is not available in Godot 3.0.
 It will be available from Godot 3.1.{{%/ note %}}